Create new terms by merging old ones

 1. Create a Wordoid.

-Just plug in a word or word fragment, click a button, and get your Wordoids.
+Just plug in an existing word or word fragment, click a button, and Wordoid will create a slang word for you.
 Here are some of the results I got when I plugged in the words edit, coach, consult, rewrite and train:

 How can you use Wordoids to make your copy more creative?